Transgender professor identifies how legislation hurts the trans community

 “I personally think it’s super important to continue involving folks who don’t identify as cis gender,” Wells said.

-Maral Attallah, who planned the event, pointed out that Lisa Bond-Maupin, the College of Arts and Humanities dean, was the only faculty member to attend the talk.
+Maral Attallah, who planned the event, pointed out that Lisa Bond-Maupin, the College of Arts and Humanities dean, was the only university administrator to attend the talk.
 Attallah, like many other supporters, highlighted the importance of representation and support from allies outside of the community to help advocate for issues the LGBTQ+ community faces.

 Having representation is important for groups who don’t always feel welcomed.
 Giving Cannon a platform to share his stories and knowledge allows others to use that safe space to share their own thoughts and experiences.